HISTORY OF THE SANTA TRAIN

-My father passed away in 2005 and my Mom died in April 2007 just 5 days shy of her 89th birthday.
-I miss him both terribly.
-They
+My father passed away in 2005 and my Mom died in April 2007 just 5 days shy of her 89th birthday, and my awesome Mother-n-law

 Even though my children are grown up, I still love Christmas and get great pleasure seeing the little visitor's excitement as they

 watch the train and display.
-Now I get to do it all over again with my Granddaughter, Sophia.
+Now we get to do it all over again with our Granddaughter, Sophia.

 candy cane loader I built in 2005 made that task a lot easier.
-Last year we donated over $2900 to help cure children's diseases; in
+We've donated almost $20,000 to help cure children's diseases; in

 part from money left in lieu of candy canes.